Projects per year

 Rubina Raja is professor of classical archaeology and art at Aarhus University, Denmark and director of the Danish National Research Foundation’s centre of excellence Centre for Urban Network Evolutions (UrbNet).

 Rubina Raja is an elected member of the Royal Danish Academy of Sciences and Letters (2015) as well as the Academia Europaea (2022).
-She is an elected corresponding member of the German Archaeological Institute (2022) and the Archaeological Institute of America (2023).
+She is an elected corresponding member of the German Archaeological Institute (2022) and of the Archaeological Institute of America (2023).

 Raja is actively engaged in discussions on research politics and the role of research, in particular the humanities as foundational and inherently important to modern societies as well as the promotion of a better gender balance, the furthering of equality in general and inclusion in academia.

 Raja's portfolio of research project directorships includes, apart from UrbNet the following collaborative research projects: The Danish Inter World War Archaeological Engagement in the Middle East: a digital platform project; Archive Archaeology; the Palmyra Portrait Project as well as Circular Economy and Urban Sustainability in Antiquity.
 The earlier Ceramics in Context project came to an end after four years of research and publications.
-She was co-PI of the ERC Advanced Grant project headed by Jörg Rüpke ‘Lived Ancient Religion’ (2012–2017).
+She was an associated co-PI of the ERC Advanced Grant project headed by Jörg Rüpke ‘Lived Ancient Religion’ (2012–2017).

-Raja currently heads the Danish National Research Foundation's Center of Excellence for Urban Network Evolutions.
-In December 2024 she was awarded a Semper Ardens Advance Grant for a long term project entitled Locally Crafted Empires, which will focus on the rich portrait traditions of the Eastern Mediterranean and begin in 2025 (https://www.carlsbergfondet.dk/det-har-vi-stoettet/cf24-1040/).
-Furthermore a collaborative research project on the historiography of urban archaeology in the Eastern Mediterranean in the Late Ottoman and Mandate periods was recently funded by the Gerda Henkel Foundation and will take place over the coming years with among other partners colleagues at the Pergamonmuseum and the Max Planck Institute for the History of Science (both Berlin).
+Furthermore a collaborative research project on the historiography of urban archaeology in the Eastern Mediterranean in the Late Ottoman and Mandate periods was recently funded by the Gerda Henkel Foundation and will take place over the coming years with among other partners colleagues at the Pergamonmuseum (SMB, Berlin) and the Max Planck Institute for the History of Science (Berlin).

 Raja is open to supervising and co-supervising students at all levels within her fields of expertise.